Telšiai

 Telšiai is one of the oldest cities in Lithuania, probably dating earlier than the 14th century.
-Between the 15th and 20th centuries, Telšiai became a district capital and between 1795 and 1802 it was included in the Vilnius Governorate.
+Between the 15th and 20th centuries, Telšiai became a district capital.
+Until 1795, Telšiai County formed the Duchy of Samogitia within the Grand Duchy of Lithuania.
+Between 1795 and 1802 it was included in the Vilnius Governorate.
 In 1873, Telšiai was transferred to the Kovno Governorate.